kevin-y/gallery/README.md

 <blockquote>
  <b>Note:</b><br>
+<pre><code>
-It may have a warning message saying: WARNING: /sys/kernel/mm/transparent_hugepage/defrag is 'always'<br>

-You can eliminate this message by following these commands:<br>
+It may have a warning message saying: WARNING: /sys/kernel/mm/transparent_hugepage/defrag is 'always' You can eliminate this message by following these commands:

-$ su - <br>
+$ su -
-# echo never > /sys/kernel/mm/transparent_hugepage/defrag <br>
+# echo never > /sys/kernel/mm/transparent_hugepage/defrag
+</code></pre>
 </blockquote>

 ## Install Tomcat 7.x+